-Some say that having kids in your twenties is better.
-When you are thins young, your body is biologically better equipped to handle the demands of parenthood.
+Some say that having kids in your 20s is better.
+Your body is biologically better equipped to handle the demands of parenthood.
 At the same time, having kids at this age might mean that your career or education takes backstage, at least for a while.
 You also might be less prepared from a maturity point-of-view to tackle the challenges of parenthood.

 He conducted interviews with over 1,800 mothers, asking them questions about their current health.
-Then, after taking into account mortality data and making adjustments for educational attainment, he concluded that in terms of long-term health and material mortality, age 34 is the optimal age for a first child.
+Then, after taking into account mortality data and making adjustments for educational attainment, the study concluded that in terms of long-term health and maternal mortality, 34 years is the optimal age for a first child.

-Other experts agree, adding that women of this age usually are in a solid relationship, have an ideal amount of energy and are mature enough to engage in the responsible act of raising a tiny person.
-Also, they usually are financially stable (or well on the way to being so) by their mid-thirties.
+Other experts agree to add that women of this age usually are in a solid relationship, have an ideal amount of energy and are mature enough to engage in the responsible act of raising a baby.
+Also, they usually are financially stable (or well on the way to being so) by their mid-30s.